glbala87/ELLA_tool/docs/manual/warnings.md

 ## User group warnings

 Variant interpretations are sometimes shared between multiple user groups due to overlapping gene panels.
-In these cases, ELLA displays a warning message if the last user to classify (finalize) the variant was from another user group than your own:
+If the last user to classify (finalize) the variant was from another user group than your own, ELLA displays a warning both as a [tag in the side bar](/manual/side-bar.html#variant-tags) (`!`) and as a red warning banner on the top:

 <div style="text-indent: 4%;"><img src="./img/user_group_warning.png"></div>